 About new rivers

 New Rivers continues to delight customers with its straight forward cuisine, thoughtfully curated wine and beer list, and charming ambience.
-It has been three years now since the restaurant underwent an expansion and facelift.
+It has been several years now since the restaurant underwent an expansion and facelift.
 This expansion provided not only more seating, a handsome new bar, and a private dining space on the second floor, but also an opportunity to celebrate another love: historical preservation.
 In the new space diners will see a bar crafted in part from timber reclaimed from the building, crafted into new details that celebrate the building’s long and rich history.
 Original wide plank wood floors were uncovered, refurbished, and provide guests a glimpse into the past when iron fabricating machines bustled during Providence’s golden age of the industrial revolution.
 The facade of the building has also been painstakingly designed to mimic the original storefronts of almost a century ago.
 It is these details that make New Rivers quintessentially Providence.